-The fall semester meal plan begins with brunch on Saturday, August 23.
+The spring semester meal plan begins with dinner Sunday, January 10, 2016.

 Computer Support - ResNet

 Before you leave home, please install all operating system updates (Windows, Mac).
 Ensure that anti-virus software is installed on your computer and that it is up-to-date.
 If these updates are completed prior to arriving on campus, you will be able to quickly connect to the network.
 Instructions for self-setup are located at ResNet.
-Check out ResNet for free computer support online and in person in Johnstone Hall (temporary academic year location during Wilkerson Hall renovation).
+Check out ResNet for free computer support online and in person in Wilkerson Commons.
 Regular hours are Monday - Thursday 3-10 pm and Sundays 6-10 pm.
 Wireless and hardwired Internet access is available in student rooms and throughout each residence hall.

 Land Line Phone Service

 Student rooms do not include land line phone service.
 You may purchase local and long distance service from UND Telecommunications.
 Please call at 701-777-3217 or see the website.
 If you choose to purchase this service, you will need to bring a phone.

 Washers and dryers are located in each hall.
 The cost of laundry is included in the room and meal plan rate, so no quarters are needed.
 Learn more about laundry in the residence halls.

 Parking permits for residence hall students are sold based on where you live.
 Please order your permit early to ensure that you get the permit type desired.

 Please visit the Parking Service’s website for detailed instructions on how to purchase.